Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 We have added a folder for different languages - Javascript, Python, Rust.
 Pl

 ### Ideas
-You can use this IFTTT Cloud Functions pattern to build any recipies.Some samples are given below:
+You can use this IFTTT Cloud Functions pattern to build any recipies.
+Some samples are given below:
 - Build bots for Twitter, Farcaster, Telegram
 - Build Web3 protocol clients such as Uniswap Trading Strategies, XMTP, Push Protocol messaging, AAVE Lending & more
 - Build a Zero-Knowledge (ZK) Proof generator & verifier based on IFTTT trigger payload